What We Do

 - Our FIRE (Family and Individual Rapid Exit) program aims to reduce and eliminate barriers that people coming into homelessness are facing, working quickly to move them out of homelessness and into a home.

-Through our Clean Slate program, we provide gainful employment opportunities to our guests who are willing and able to work:
+Through UpSpire, our social enterprise, we provide gainful employment opportunities to our guests who are willing and able to work:

-- Open to all individuals who want to work, Clean Slate employment includes benefits such as health care, case management and job skills training.
+- Open to all individuals who want to work, UpSpire employment includes benefits such as health care, case management and job skills training.

 - While our employees are welcome to work with us indefinitely, our goal is to prepare them to transition successfully into the general workforce.